 Scoping Only the First Steps

-In new and emerging categories, companies struggle with picking which use cases to get right, because they're often too focused on for reaching all the possibilities and establishing a platform in the category before they earn their place in it.
+In new and emerging categories, companies struggle with picking which use cases to get right, because they're often too focused on reaching all the possibilities and establishing a platform in the category before they earn their place in it.

 Example: Augmented Reality vs Smart Watches